conda-forge/conda-forge.github.io/news/2024-08-10-sunsetting-pypy.md

 # Sunsetting PyPy support

-TL;DR: We are planning to remove all PyPy builds in conda-forge in a few weeks, unless there is substantial enough interest to justify the maintenance effort.
+TL;DR: We are planning to stop building new releases of packages for PyPy and remove PyPy from conda-forge feedstock recipes in a few weeks, unless there is substantial enough interest to justify the maintenance effort.

 <!-- truncate -->